ixkaito/.config/README.md

 - [`pubspec.yaml`](https://dart.dev/tools/pub/pubspec) - A file that lists package dependencies and includes other metadata, such as a version number for pub packages.
   > pub is a package manager for the Dart programming language.
 - [`renovate.json`](https://docs.renovatebot.com/configuration-options/) - Renovate configuration file.
+  > Renovate keeps source code dependencies up-to-date with multi-platform and multi-language using automated Pull Requests.
 - .ruby-version
 - [`.stylelintrc`, `.stylelintrc.js`, `.stylelintrc.json`, `.stylelintrc.yml`, `.stylelintrc.yaml`, `stylelintrc.config.js`](https://stylelint.io/user-guide/configure) - stylelint configuration.
   > stylelint is a mighty, modern linter that helps you avoid errors and enforce conventions in your styles.